 - Windows will list any detected updates, which you can then select to download.

 The above resolutions might fix the Run maintenance option and Task Scheduler.
-In addition, resetting Windows 10, 8.1 or 8 could also fix the Automatic Maintenance error.
-You can reset Windows as covered within this article.
+In addition, resetting Windows 10, 8.1, or 8 could also fix the Automatic Maintenance error.
+You can reset Windows as covered in this article.